 Landscape with Tree / by Jamie Hawkesworth

-Coinciding with the exhibition Hawkesworth will present his first book, Preston Bus Station, which details the eponymous project.
-This hardcover book is published by Dashwood and will be available in Huis Marseille’s museum store.
-More details will follow.
+Coinciding with the exhibition Hawkesworth will present his first book, Preston Bus Station, designed by Hans Seeger and published by Dashwood Books.
+Language: English.
+196 pp with gatefolds, 24×31 cm, hardcover.
+ISBN 978-0-9966574-2-6.
+The book, which details the eponymous project, will be available in Huis Marseille’s museum store and webshop.